latentminds/stable-diffusion-qrcode/README.md

 **Automatic1111 Colab:**  <a target="_blank" href="https://colab.research.google.com/github/koll-ai/stable-difusion-qrcode/blob/master/colabs/demo_sdqrcode.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+# Updates
+**June 25:** The diffusers version has been added to the package **June 23:** a colab with a pure diffusers version without automatic1111 dependencie is now available.
+It will be added to the package soon

 # Motivation
 There is multiple methodes availables to generate ai qr code with differents controlnets models and params.
 Some parameters might works better with some stable diffusion checkpoints and it's a pain to find somethings that works consistanly.